FidyBack/Projeto_Z_de_Jogo/docs/index.md

 ## Project layout

     main/
         mkdocs.yml       # The configuration file.
         docs/
             index.md     # The documentation homepage.
-            ...         # Other markdown pages, images and other files. src/
+            ...          # Other markdown pages, images and other files. featurs/
+            main.feature # Feature description to be tested with behave ...
+        src/
             main.py      # The main code of the project.
             __main__.py  #
             ...          # Other source files.